-Promoting the manufacture, supply and use of quality liquid biofuels in New Zealand
+Promoting the manufacture, supply and use of quality liquid biofuels in New Zealand and Australia

 Transport biofuels and co-products derived from grasses, wood, council waste and algae could replace a significant proportion of our fossil-based fuels and chemicals.

 Liquid biofuels are one of the most exciting emerging areas of bioenergy as they address the region's largest energy supply problem - transport fuel.
 Transport is currently dependent on finite fossil fuels such as oil and petroleum and is the third largest emitter of greenhouse gases, so it is important New Zealand moves towards more renewable and sustainable fuels for transport.